mitchelloharawild/talk-jsm-ggtime/README.md

 Effective use of statistical graphics in exploratory time series analysis helps to uncover temporal patterns needed to accurately specify models.
 &#10;> Visual idioms -> temporal grammar
 While several commonly used plots exist for visualizing time series, little work has been done to formalize them within a unified grammar of temporal graphics.
+&#10;> Grammar elements
+Decomposing traditional time series graphics such as time plots and seasonal plots into modular grammatical elements provides the flexibility needed to clearly visualize multiple seasonality, cycles, and other complex patterns.
 &#10;> Calendrical patterns are central to the temporal grammar Temporal data visualization requires special handling to highlight patterns shaped by calendar systems, much like the nuances of spatial, graph, and uncertainty visualization.
 &#10;> Specific examples from the grammar